noear/eggg/README.md

 ### About EggG

-A tool for analyzing and building Java type metadata.
+A tool for analyzing and building Java type metadata, and fluent reflective invocation.
 It covers details of types, classes, constructors, methods, fields, properties, parameters, generic propagation, and more.
 Suitable for: framework projects involving generics and annotations.

-### Fluent Reflective Invocation

-Based on the Eggg metadata caching system, provides jOOR-style fluent reflective invocation.
-Internally reuses `ClassEggg` / `MethodEggg` / `FieldEggg` / `PropertyEggg` lookup and invocation, with MethodHandle acceleration.

-- `onClass` / `onBean` — Entry points: start from a class or instance
-- `create` — Construct instances (auto-matching constructors, with primitive/wrapper type interop)
-- `call` — Invoke methods (overloading, inheritance, private methods, static methods, void method chaining)
-- `field` / `getField` / `setField` — Direct field read/write (inherited fields, private fields)
-- `property` / `setProperty` — Property read/write (via getter/setter, fallback to field)
-- `type()` / `get()` — Get type and value

 ### Example 0 (Fluent Reflective Invocation)